Giancarl021/API-Demo/README.md

 This API is RESTful, you can call the following endpoints:

-> These example responses are considering that you have not changed the database initial state and are calling the endpoints in order.
+> These example responses are considering that you have **NOT** changed the database initial state and are calling the endpoints in order.

 ##### Query all users